sridatahub/SqlWindows/README.md

-SQL Windows Functions on Sales Dataset
+SQL Window Functions on Sales Dataset

-📚 Overview
-This project demonstrates the application of advanced SQL window functions on a sample sales dataset.
-The dataset, stored in the sales1 table, includes sales data with details like product name, category, customer ID, sale date, and amount.
-These functions enable efficient data analysis, ranking, cumulative calculations, and more.
-🛠️ Table Schema
-The sales1 table is created using the following structure:
+This project explores how to use powerful SQL features called "window functions" to analyze sales data.

+We'll be working with a table named "sales1" that stores information about each sale, including:

+Product Name: The name of the item sold.
+Category: The type of product (e.g., electronics, clothing).
+Customer ID: A unique identifier for the customer who made the purchase.
+Sale Date: The date when the sale occurred.
+Amount: The total price of the sale.
 ```sql
     CREATE TABLE sales1(
     sale_id INT PRIMARY KEY,